BradleyWood/EA-Comparative-Study/README.md

 ### Running

+You must specify the algorithm to test by using -de or -pso as a command line argument.

 ```
-java -jar <path to jar>.jar -display <Benchmark name>
+java -jar <path to jar>.jar <-de or -pso> -display <Benchmark name>
 ```

-To run the benchmarks and output the rest results
+To run the benchmarks and output the test results
 ```
-java -jar <path to jar>.jar -test
+java -jar <path to jar>.jar <-de or -pso> -test
 ```
 or
 ```
-java -jar <path to jar>.jar -test <Benchmark name>
+java -jar <path to jar>.jar <-de or -pso> -test <Benchmark name>
 ```

 ## Benchmark Examples